 A mileage tracking app is one of the best investments one can make.
 Not only can you get rid of that paper mileage log and receipts but also can become more IRS compliant.
 Since most of us never go anywhere without our phones any more, apps like Everlance can definitely help track your mileage and expenses and really not have to think much about it.
 Continue Reading

-Are you a recent Uber, Lyft, Instacart, Doordash or Postmates Independent Contractor?
+Are you a recent Uber, Lyft, Instacart, or Postmates Independent Contractor?
 Maybe you recently set out to be your own boss as an independent photographer, wedding planner, designer, musician, handyman, or real estate agent?
-Well whether you think of yourself as an freelancer, Independent Contractor, Self Employed, or Solopreneuer taxes are something you’re going to have to deal with and important to understand your taxes as a freelancer.
+Well, whether you think of yourself as an Independent Contractor, Self Employed, or Solopreneuer, filing taxes is something you’re going to have to deal with.

 We are very excited to announce: